BenjaminCB/p2-project/README.md

 # Program
 The program is a local simulation of the use of Reed-solomon code, used for error-detection and -correction.
-The program is configurable to run the users desired settings using config.JSON:
+The program is configurable through the config.JSON file:

 1. From tekst to binary:

       @@

-2. Input is a .txt file written in UFC-8. (@@@ Lige nu er det binær data og ikke 'karakter-tekst' @@@)
+2. Input is a .txt file written in UTF-8.
+(Lige nu er det binært-data og ikke 'karakter-tekst')

 3. Encodeing-run: